-Age: Director since: Board committees: Other current public company boards: 37 March 17, 2016 Corporate Governance & Nominating (Chair); Technical Chair of International Tower Hill Mines Ltd.
+Age: Director since: Board committees: Other current public company boards: 38 March 17, 2016 Corporate Governance & Nominating (Chair); Technical Chair of International Tower Hill Mines Ltd. recimical Willies Etc.

-Chris J. Robison

-Colorado, USA

-Former board director for
+Christopher J. Robison Colorado, USA Former board director for

-Detour Gold Corp. and

-Chief Operating Officer of

-Newmont Mining Corporation
+Detour Gold Corp. and Chief Operating Officer of Newmont Mining Corporation

-Mr. Robison has 43 years of experience in the mining industry that has spanned six commodities and five continents.
+Mr. Robison has over 40 years of experience in the mining industry that has spanned six commodities and five continents.
 He is a former Fortune 500 executive with proven success in capital-intensive mining businesses and brings expertise in natural resources, mining, metallurgy, project development, M&A, capital investment, business improvement and regulatory issues.
 Mr. Robison also has extensive experience with mine safety, environmental management, and corporate social responsibility.
 Most recently, Mr. Robison was a board director for Detour Gold Corp., a former Canadian gold mining company, from 2018 to 2020.
-As chair of the Technical Committee, he oversaw a stepchange in safety, productivity and cost management.
+As chair of the Technical Committee, he oversaw a step-change in safety, productivity and cost management.
 He also served on the Detour Gold Corp.
 Audit, SG&A and Special Committees.
 From 2013 to 2016, Mr. Robison was the Chief Operating Officer and Executive Vice President of Newmont Mining Corporation ("Newmont"), the world's largest gold miner, where he was responsible for 12 gold and copper mining operations and complexes generating US\$7.4 billion in revenues in 2014, and a pipeline of 22 expansion projects and new mines.
-Under his leadership, Newmont delivered step-change improvement in its operational performance and growth prospects and is now a leader in the gold sector in value creation as measured by cash flow, total shareholder returns and return on invested capital.
-During his tenure as Chief Operating Officer, Newmont lowered injury rates by more than 50%, reduced costs by more than 20% and raised productivity (labor costs per ounce of gold produced) by more than 30%.
+Under his leadership, Newmont delivered step-change improvement in its operational performance and growth prospects.
+During his tenure as Chief Operating Officer, Newmont lowered injury rates by more than 50% and significantly reduced costs.
 Prior to Newmont, Mr. Robison was Chief Operating Officer and Vice President Operations of Rio Tinto Minerals for six years, Chief Operations Officer of U.S. Borax Inc. for five years and Vice President and General Manager, Mining and Concentrating at Kennecott Utah Copper for four years.
 He has held numerous other management and leadership positions in the mining industry and holds a B.Sc. in metallurgical engineering from the University of Nevada, Mackay School of Mines.
 He has also completed business leadership programs at the London School of Business and safety leadership training programs led by Dupont.